-Influenced by his artistic family roots, Alejandro Áboli developed an early passion for filming and photography, combining his natural talent with an extensive education.
-Starting his studies in Madrid, he attended the Universidad Complutense de Madrid where he received his BA in Visual Arts.
-He complemented his studies with Technique for Multimedia Applications and an MA of Humanities, both at Universidad Francisco de Victoria.[/vc_column_text][/vc_column][vc_column width=”1/2″][vc_column_text css_animation=”fadeIn”]Prior to creating The RedLine series, Áboli worked as a filmmaker, producer, and photographer for over a decade.
-With extensive experience in film, Alejandro has written and/or directed 6 short films during his career.
-His short film entitled “A solas” was awarded by the New York Film Academy in 2004.
-This award gave Alejandro the opportunity to come to New York City and study the AMC Intensive movie-making course at this prestigious institution.
+Prior to creating The RedLine series, Áboli worked as a filmmaker, producer, and photographer for over a decade.
+With extensive experience in filmmaking, Alejandro has written and/or directed 6 short films, and he received an award from the New York Film Academy in 2004 for his short film entitled “A solas”.
+This award gave Alejandro the opportunity to come to New York City and complete the AMC Intensive movie-making course at the prestigious New York Film Academy.
 In addition, his short films “Clarividencia” and “Hemisferio” later received international awards and “Hemisferio” was preselected for Goya’s 2011 fiction short film.

-Currently, Áboli is focused on The RedLine, a significant transition from photographer to visual artist.
-Playing with reality and fiction, Áboli reduces images to their simplest forms to capture the delicate relationship between real and imaginary worlds.[/vc_column_text][/vc_column][/vc_row]
+Áboli is now focusing on The RedLine, which represents a significant transition from a photographer to a visual artist.
+Combining reality with fiction, Áboli reduces images to their simplest forms to capture the delicate relationship between real and imaginary worlds.